MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 ## Create a VPN profile

   > [!Important]
-  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone app)**.
-At this time, you should use the standalone option, not the **Microsoft Tunnel** connection type.
+  > In preparation for the [public preview of Tunnel client functionality in the Microsoft Defender for Endpoint app](aka.ms/defendertunnel), the VPN profile connection type for the Microsoft Tunnel client app has been renamed to **Microsoft Tunnel (standalone client)**.
+At this time, you should use the **Microsoft Tunnel (standalone client)** connection type, not the **Microsoft Tunnel** connection type.

 After the Microsoft Tunnel installs and devices install the Microsoft Tunnel app, you can deploy VPN profiles to direct devices to use the tunnel.
-To do so, you’ll create VPN profiles with the **Microsoft Tunnel (standalone app)** connection type.
+To do so, you’ll create VPN profiles with the **Microsoft Tunnel (standalone client)** connection type.

 - The Android platform supports routing of traffic through a per-app VPN and split tunneling rules independently, or at the same time.